 6. Being impatient.

 Since content marketing is a long-term strategy, it can take a while before businesses see any returns from it.
 Content marketing works like a bank’s compounding interest.
-Publish great content and the returns will continue to add up.
+It can take around 6-12 months for content marketing to show major results and begin to establish a reputation for your company in the industry.
+Just focus on publishing great content and the returns will continue to add up.

 7. Being resistant to change.

 Content marketing strategies change frequently and if you aren’t keeping up, you’ll definitely get left behind.
 Follow industry thought leaders to make yourself aware of new strategies and tactics.

 Content always comes first, but the design is also important as it reflects the time and effort you spent on your work, which is a great mirror for your readers.
 People love beautiful things, so once you’ve spent days finalizing your smashing content, it’s worth paying attention to design.
 Since your article is most likely a long read, not straining your eyes while reading is a crucial factor.

 Give your company the best chance for content marketing success in 2018 by familiarizing yourself with these trends: